DouglasUrner/Canvas/README.md

 remote_theme: douglasurner/canvas
 ```

-* Go to Settings and ensure that the GitHub Pages feature is enabled.
+* Go to the repository Settings and ensure that the GitHub Pages feature is enabled.

 ## Contributing